desik98/TimerApp/README.md

-Pomodora is a time management technique which uses a timer to break down work into intervals followed by a small break as focusing for long intervals is difficult.
+Pomodora is a time management technique which uses a timer to break down work into intervals followed by a small break.
+This helps to work efficiently as focusing for long intervals is difficult.
 The web app build here can be used as the timer when implementing Pomodora.

 **Promodora Technique:**
 * Work Time:   25 mins